I was (F)sit tin’ on a wood en stool in a (C)bar be cue joint

 Your get the (G)farm and the barn and the boat and the Har ley, that old black cat named Char lie.

-Get your (G)mind back, you get your nerves back, you your your ach y, break y heart son back.
+Get your (G)mind back, you get your nerves back, you your your ach y, y heart son back.

 You get your pride back, you get your life back, you get your first first sec real love back;

-You get the (G)pond and the lawn, and the rake and the mow er, that old black cat named Char lie.
+your (C7)big porch screen go in’ T a ling a V, your D V D and a wash in’ ma You get the (G)pond and the lawn, and the rake and the mow er, that old black cat named Char lie.

 Get your you go back when life was slow er.